Pregnancy in Japan: 10 Things You Need to Do

 A lot is going on when you find out you’re going to be welcoming a new baby into the world, especially in Japan.
 However, I found the most important thing is to relax, keep your stress levels down, and remember that wherever you are in the world, the biological processes behind pregnancy and childbirth are universal.

 And for everything that’s Japan-specific about having and raising a baby in Japan, this website will likely have information on it.
-Use the search function and if nothing comes up, please don’t hesitate to reach out and ask.
+For instance, I have an entire category dedicated to pregnancy in Japan.
+You can also use the search function and if nothing comes up, please don’t hesitate to reach out and ask.